What owner-operators on nouz taught us about food cost ratios.

 Top-quartile cafés re-cost their top five recipes quarterly.
 Bottom-quartile re-cost annually or never.
 Why it matters: butter, milk and seasonal produce move ±15-25% across a year in European wholesale.
 A recipe priced from January costs doesn't survive July.

 See our detailed pricing walkthrough for the per-item exercise.
-For the why, see spotting margin drift early.
+For the why, see how daily prime cost surfaces drift before it hardens.

 Lever 4 — Daily margin watch